shortishly/pgec/README.md

 create publication pub for table xy;
 ```

-Leave the SQL shell running, start `pgec` in another terminal. `pgec`
+Leaving the SQL shell running, start `pgec` in another
-will act as an edge cache for publication we have just created.
-All
+terminal. `pgec` will act as an edge cache for publication we have
-data from the tables in the publication are retrieved, in a single
+just created.
+All data from the tables in the publication are
-transaction (using an extended query with batched execute).
-Once the
+retrieved, in a single transaction (using an extended query with
-initial data has been collected, streaming replication is then
+batched execute).
+Once the initial data has been collected, streaming
-started, receiving changes that have applied since the transaction
+replication is then started, receiving changes that have applied since
-snapshot to ensure no loss of data.
-Streaming replication continues
+the transaction snapshot to ensure no loss of data.
+Streaming
-keeping `pgec` as an upto date cache of data.
+replication continues keeping `pgec` as an upto date cache of data.

 ```shell
 docker run \